Lightfielder/Lightfielder-DaVinci-Resolve/Lightfielder/Docs/README.md

 ## Am I Lightfielder?

 You might be.
-Are you tech-artist, photographer, or filmmaker working with multi-view content in the [plenoptic imaging](https://en.wikipedia.org/wiki/Light_field_camera) domain?
+Are you a tech artist, photographer, or filmmaker working with multi-view content in the [plenoptic imaging](https://en.wikipedia.org/wiki/Light_field_camera) domain?
 Do you frequently capture or process lightfield data?
 If YES, then you can easily use the colloquial term "Lightfielder" to describe your craft.

 ## What is a Lightfield Capture of a Scene?